codevirtus/pesepay-node/README.md

 ### Make seamless payment

-Create an instance of the {:.CustomerDetails} class passing in the email, phoneNumber and/or name respectively.
+Create an instance of the `CustomerDetails` class passing in the email, phoneNumber and/or name respectively.

 ```javascript
 let customer = new CustomerDetails('example@example.com');
 ```

-Create a {:.Map} of the payment required fields and set the required fields.
+Create a `Map` of the payment required fields and set the required fields.

 ```javascript
 let requiredFields = new Map<string, string>();
 requiredFields.set('Required field name/key', 'Required field value');
 ```

-Create an instance of the {:.PesepaySeamlessTransaction} class passing in the payment reason, currency code, payment method code, customer details and required fields.
+Create an instance of the `PesepaySeamlessTransaction` class passing in the payment reason, currency code, payment method code, customer details and required fields.

 ```javascript
     let transaction = new PesepaySeamlessTransaction('Payment Reason', 'Currency Code', 'Payment Method Code', amount, customer, requiredFields)